Symbolic Planning and Multi-Agent Path Finding in Extremely Dense Environments with Unassigned Agents: Applicable Methodologies

 \subsection{Heuristic Approach: Moving Along the Least Blocking Path}

-Given the exponentially growing configuration search space with respect to the block number, algorithms in the previous three sections do not scale efficiently to large \gridL{}s with numerous target \blockL{}s.
-In this section, we propose a pure heuristic-based approach that moves each target along the least-blocking vertex path.
+Given the exponentially growing configuration search space with respect to the block number, algorithms in the previous three sections do not scale efficiently to large \gridL{}s with numerous assigned \blockL{}s.
+In this section, we propose a pure heuristic-based approach that moves each assigned \blockL{} along the least-blocking vertex path.

 Algorithm \ref{alg:heuristic-algorithm} outlines the heuristic approach.
-The process begins by assigning priorities to target \blockL{}s using the method described in Sec. \ref{sec:method-priority-search}.
-As illustrated in \figref{} \ref{fig:problem-heuristic}, for each target, the planner first creates a least-blocking path, \(U_i = \{u_i^1, \cdots, u_i^{|U_i|}\}\), to the goal vertices.
-Then, for each vertex along this path, \(u_i^l \in U_i\), the planner moves the closest blank to \(u_i^l\) and subsequently moves the target \blockL{} to the created blank, thus generating a \blockL{} movement plan.
-A least-blocking path is defined as the lowest-cost path where target \blockL{}s, non-target \blockL{}s, and blanks are assigned different traversal costs.
+The process begins by allocating priorities to assigned \blockL{}s using the method described in Sec. \ref{sec:method-priority-search}.
+As illustrated in \figref{} \ref{fig:problem-heuristic}, for each assigned \blockL{}, the planner first creates a least-blocking path, \(U_i = \{u_i^1, \cdots, u_i^{|U_i|}\}\), to the goal vertices.
+Then, for each vertex along this path, \(u_i^l \in U_i\), the planner create an empty vertex at \(u_i^l\) by iteratively moving blocks to the closest empty vertex and subsequently moves the assigned \blockL{} to the emptied vertex \(u_i^l\), thus generating a \blockL{} movement plan.
+A least-blocking path is defined as the lowest-cost path where assigned \blockL{}s, unassigned \blockL{}s, and empty vertices are assigned different traversal costs.

-During planning, the plan for the current target \(i\) is created based on the map status where all previous target \blockL{} plans have been executed.
-However, executing the plan for target \(i\) does not require waiting for complete execution of all previous plans.
+During planning, the plan for the current assigned \blockL{} \(i\) is created based on the map status where all previous assigned \blockL{} plans have been executed.
+However, executing the plan for assigned \blockL{} \(i\) does not require waiting for complete execution of all previous plans.
 Instead, it only requires waiting for the completion of plans affecting vertices that will be used by plan \(p_i\).
 The function \(t = \psi(u)\) takes a vertex \(u \in V\) and returns this waiting time.
-By ensuring actions in \(p_i\) occur no earlier than times specified by \(\psi\), the planner enables parallel execution of multiple target movements.
+By ensuring actions in \(p_i\) occur no earlier than times specified by \(\psi\), the planner enables parallel movements of multiple assigned \blockL{}.